-We have filed a registration statement on Form F-1, including exhibits, under the Securities Act of with respect to the Ordinary Shares and Private Warrants offered by this prospectus.
+We have filed a registration statement on Form F-1, including exhibits, under the Securities Act with respect to the Ordinary Shares offered by this prospectus.
 This prospectus does not contain all of the information included in the registration statement.
 For further information pertaining to us and our securities, you should refer to the registration statement and our exhibits.